Americans make up a significant portion of those coming to Croatia for both tourism and to live here long term.

-You can read more about this permit here.
+You can view our guide on this permit here.

-We wrote articles on non-profit organizations that may offer long-term contracts to non-EU/EEA volunteers here:
+In addition, check out our articles on Croatian non-profit organizations that may offer long-term contracts to non-EU/EEA volunteers:

-This program is called “family reunification”, which essentially means that spouses and children of Croatians and EU/EEA citizens can come to live in Croatia with their spouse or parent (if they are a minor).
+This program is called family reunification, which essentially means that spouses and children of Croatians and EU/EEA citizens can come to live in Croatia with their spouse or parent if they are minors.

-To be clear, I’m not suggesting or encouraging anyone to marry someone they are not in a relationship with just to live in Croatia.
+To be clear, I am not suggesting or encouraging anyone to marry someone they are not in a relationship with just to live in Croatia.
 Frankly, I don’t recommend it either.
 Divorce is too big of a headache, especially in Croatia.
 There are other, better ways.
-Now that I’ve gotten that out of the way, let’s dive in.

 If you are married to a Croatian or EU/EEA national, you are entitled to residency in Croatia as long as both you and your spouse live in Croatia together at the same address.
-This is by far the easiest and fastest permit to get, since there is an automatic trust that is inherent when a Croatian or EU citizen is involved.
+This is by far the easiest and fastest permit to get since there is an automatic trust that is inherent when a Croatian or EU/EEA citizen is involved.

 - How non-EU/EEA family members of EU/EEA nationals can get temporary residence in Croatia

-- How non-EU spouses of Croatians can apply for residence.
+- How non-EU/EEA spouses of Croatians can apply for residence

 If you’ve got Croatian blood, you’ve hit the ultimate jackpot.
 Seems like every day, the Croatian government is making it easier for the diaspora to gain citizenship in an effort to get them to come to live here.